 - Any brand of professional grade bodypaint products may be used for the bodypainting, attachments and special effects.

 - If you use something not allowed, or bring it into the working or judging area, points will be deducted from your total score on that day or your team may be disqualified upon the discretion of jury.

 - The judges will preview work-in-progress during the day.
 Additionally, we have installed judging assistants, who know the rules and can give judges a note if someone breaks them.
 [For example: working with more than one assistant or starting early or working beyond the finish time.]

 - You are allowed to prepare the hairstyle of the model’s own hair (or wig) before the beginning of the contest.
-This can happen anytime before the 10AM start time (including prior to arrival) and need not take place in the artist work area.
-Please note: No using of any applied color, makeup, headpieces or attachments before the official start will be allowed.
+This can happen anytime before the start time (including prior to arrival) and need not take place in the artist work area.
+Please note: No using of any applied paint colors, makeup, headpieces or attachments before the official start will be allowed.

 - The artists, assistants, and models must sign a form at the artist registration area, that any photos and videos made may be used by Living Art America.

-- The models must be wearing at least a g-string or glued-on “g-strip”, which can be applied prior to competition start time.
+- The models must be wearing at least a g-string or glued-on “g-strip”, which should be applied prior to competition start time.

-- All female models must wear pasties covering their nipples, which may be applied ahead of competition start time.
+- All female models must wear pasties covering their nipples, which should be applied prior to competition start time.

 - Models may be fitted with unpainted bald caps prior to the start of the competition.